RaymondBrien/taskbloomer/README.md

 Describe each in a sentence or so.

-Explain what value each for the user:
+Explain value of each for the user:
  - who this website is for
  - what user want to achieve,
  - how your project is the best way to help them achieve these things.